Education and work for freelance designers

 Again it depends… if you want to be Freelance Designer is good to standout in one or two fields, and be at least decent in as much as possible.
 I consider myself good in mascot design, but I can design nice illustrative logos and websites, I recently added UX/UI to my skillset.

-If you want to work in a quality agency it’s better to focus in a field, if you want to be a regular designer in a big corporation then you have to know how to sketch, design logos, draw, design websites, animate, use 3D programs and program in 3 different languages… Obviously it’s impossible to be good at all those fields.
+If you want to work in a quality agency it’s better to focus in a field, but if you want to be a regular designer in a big corporation then you have to know how to sketch, design logos, draw, design websites, animate, use 3D programs and program in 3 different languages… Obviously it’s impossible to be good at all those fields.

 5.- Do I need to learn how to draw to be a designer?